 If you want to succeed on the Czech market, it is vital to make a great first impression.
 Your website translated into Czech is usually the first thing your clients see.
 You also might need your software to be localized into perfect Czech, have readable and precise Czech manual or you may need to contact somebody by e-mail in Czech.
 If you want to build trust of your customers or Czech partners, it would be unwise to try saving money on translation.

-I have been translating for five years now and I also worked as a full-time Czech technical translator in Cambridge, UK.
+I have been translating for eight years now and I also worked as a full-time Czech technical translator in Cambridge, UK.
 My translations into Czech will help you to effectively promote your company, products and ideas on the Czech market because I have been translating for leading IT and technology companies in the field.
-I work with the latest software and tools form translators (CAT) and therefore my translations have consistent style and terminology.
+I work with the latest software and tools for translators (CAT) and therefore my translations have consistent style and terminology.

 If a translation is consistent, it means that all the terms and names are same across all your texts.
 Let’s imagine that you sell software and also provide user manuals to your clients.
 If the text in the software and the manual is translated by two different translators without a CAT tool or a glossary, it can happen that the item called Warning will suddenly become Alert in the manual.
 Customers who bought your software could be confused when they open the manual since it will describe something different than the software.
 If you want to have important terminology translated consistently, an experienced translator able to use good CAT tools can ensure consistency of the terminology as well as style.